Ali-Parandeh/building-generative-ai-services/README.md

 ## 🚀 Getting Started

-> Branches have not been implemented yet and will be available near the publication time.

 At the start of each chapter, checkout the relevant start branch to follow along with the code examples as you develop the application.
 For instance, at the start of chapter 2 checkout the `ch02-starter` branch.

-If you get stuck or want to see hwo the code should like at the end of the chapter, you can check out the `ch02-end` branch.
+If you get stuck or want to view the repository state at the end of each chapter, you can checkout the corresponding `chxx-end` branch.

+> Branches have not been implemented yet and will be available near the publication time.